Introducing the "FR-CC" - seamlessly enjoy backcountry and slope riding! ID ONE | 2023-2024 new model information!

 Following this trend, a new model called "FR-CC" will be introduced in the freeride category for the 2023-2024 season.
 "CC" stands for "comfortable connection," and was named to symbolize the comfortable connection between you and your skis, and the connection between the slopes and the mountains.
 This model was developed with the image concept of a board that can be used to go from the slopes into the backcountry to enjoy powder, and then return to the slopes to enjoy on-piste skiing

-The use of light wood for the core makes it lightweight and reduces the burden on the hike.
-The 85mm center width combines stability and maneuverability, making it particularly reliable for footing on crust and ice in the backcountry.
+The use of light wood in the core material makes it lightweight, reducing strain during uphill hikes.
+Its 85mm center width offers a balance of stability and maneuverability, making it particularly reliable for crusted or icy conditions in the backcountry.
+While it

 ▼FR-CC explanatory video (ID one: Technical Director Mochizuki)